 The Secchi Disk study is funded 100% by donations to The Secchi Disk Foundation.
-Sponsor or make a donation and you will help to engage people of all ages in marine science to help understand the oceans' phytoplankton.
+Sponsor or make a donation and you will help to engage people of all ages in science to help understand the oceans' most important life.

 ABOUT THE STUDY

 The phytoplankton in the sea account for over 50% of all photosynthesis on Earth and, through the food web they support, they underpin the marine food chain.